 Our mission is to actively promote and protect human rights of the minorities and marginalised groups, in order to enhance their socio-economic status.
 This is done through an international platform of empowerment by education, advocating, influencing to demand efforts from established organizations and relevant authorities, and media reporting.
 We strive for the fulfilment of the fundamental human rights as proclaimed in the 1948 Universal Declaration of Human Rights and the UN declaration on Rights of Minorities (1992).

-GHRD monitors human rights violations and utilizes collected information to advocate and influence changes in laws, policymaking and bring in the attention of different stakeholders with the aim to halt the human rights violations and injustices
+GHRD monitors human rights violations and utilizes collected information to advocate and influence changes in laws, policymaking and bring awareness to different stakeholders with the aim to end human rights violations and injustices.